tanyaweaver/python-dev-accelerator/_sources/lectures/jenkins.txt

     .. rst-class:: build
     .. container::

-        For the fizzbuzz project, we want to test in Python 2.7.
+        For the fizzbuzz project, we want to test in Python 2.7 and 3.5

         We'll also need to install the ``lettuce`` package so that we can use it for our tests.

         Finally, we need to provide the command to be executed in order to run our tests.

 .. nextslide::